iluwatar/uml-reverse-mapper/README.md

 diagram
 - `ignores` configuration parameter contains a list of types that should be excluded from the class diagram
-- `Dependencies` list should contain the artifacts where the classes are found.
+- `dependencies` list should contain the artifacts where the classes are found.
 See https://maven.apache.org/guides/mini/guide-configuring-plugins.html#Using_the_dependencies_Tag
 - `includeMainDirectory` configuration parameter indicates to include classes of src/main/java directory.
 Default value of `includeMainDirectory` is true.
 - `includeTestDirectory` configuration parameter indicates to include classes of src/test/java